elliottau01/DarkEli/README.md

 - 👋 Hi, I’m @DarkEli
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning python from the basic and how to use Github
+- 🌱 I’m currently learning python from the basic and Github

 <!---
 DarkEli/DarkEli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.